-All MMF subscriptions (buy orders) and redemptions (sell orders) are settled once during business days, with the help of a depositary appointed by the Fund Manager.
-The depositary maintains responsibility for ensuring the issuance, redemption and cancellation of shares on behalf of the fund manager.
-The depositary is also responsible for the safeguarding of investors assets by acting as the guarantor of compliance for all fund related cash-flows.
-The depositary accepts liability towards the fund manager and the funds investors for any losses resulting from the breach of the safeguarding rules, which were not outside the depositories reasonable control.
+All MMF subscriptions (buy orders) and redemptions (sell orders) are settled once during business days, with the help of a depositary appointed by the fund manager.
+The depositary maintains responsibility for ensuring the correct and compliant issuance, redemption and cancellation of shares by the fund manager or by the appointed administrator.
+The depositary is also responsible for the safeguarding of investors assets by acting as it ensures compliance for all fund related cash-flows.
+The depositary accepts liability towards the fund manager and the fund's investors for any losses resulting from the breach of the safeguarding rules, which were not outside the depositary's reasonable control.

-When you place a buy order, it will be transmitted to the fund manager and you will begin to accrue interest once the order is settled with the fund manager.
-The daily interest accrued on the funds invested will be visible in your flexible account homepage.
-Upon placing a sell order, you should have instant access to your redeemed proceeds, whereas in certain scenarios your proceeds will be made available to you the next business day.
+When you place a buy order, it will be transmitted to the fund manager on the nearest business day cut-off time and you will begin to earn returns once the order is settled with the fund manager supported by the depositary.
+Any daily earned net returns on your investment above 0.01 EUR (or respective currency) will be visible in your specific MMF investment account in the App (i.e. in the relevant "Flexible Account" homepage - also known as "Flexible Cash Funds"

+portfolio homepage).
+Otherwise we will accumulate your returns and show them to you as soon as such amount is reached.

+Upon placing a sell order, you should have access to your redeemed proceeds shortly afterwards, whereas in certain scenarios your principal could be made available to you within two business days and your returns at the beginning of the following month.
+In case of unfavourable market conditions it could take longer depending on decisions taken by the fund.

-The Fund Manager reserves the right to halt subscriptions and redemptions in certain scenarios, for instance where subscriptions or redemptions might be detrimental to the performance of the fund.
+The fund manager reserves the right to halt, limit or charge a fee for subscriptions and redemptions in certain scenarios, for instance where subscriptions or redemptions might be detrimental to the performance of the fund.